Demians12/docker-ecs-modernization/README.md

 Here is the real modernization which cover aspects like deploying microservices, monitoring ecs clusters and go on.

 ## Deploying microservices to ECS
 clone the already available application to focus totally in the infrastructure.
-You can adapt it to use your own app.
+You can adapt it to use your own application.

 git clone https://github.com/aws-containers/ecsdemo-platform <br>
 git clone https://github.com/aws-containers/ecsdemo-frontend <br>
 git clone https://github.com/aws-containers/ecsdemo-nodejs <br>
 git clone https://github.com/aws-containers/ecsdemo-crystal <br>

-Here, we will maintain the infrastructure with this repo, but each service will be maintained in its own separate repo.
-This repo will be the base env for the microservices to deploy.
+Here, we'll maintain the infrastructure with this repo, but each service will be maintained in its own separate repository.
+This repository will be the base environment for the microservices to deploy. <br>
 That will be our new architecture:
 ![enter image description here](https://ecsworkshop.com/images/mu-topology-vpc.png)